lsst-pst/syseng_throughputs/RepoProcess.md

 ### Update process

-Any updates to the repository must be approved by Steve Ritz (camera) or Chuck Claver (telescope).
+Any updates to the repository must be approved by Steve Ritz (camera), Chuck Claver (telescope), or other authorized person.

 Updates should be added in a branch and merged to master via a Pull Request.